Apicurio/oai-ts-core/README.md

 conflicts or dependency bloat.

 ## Project Status
-Currently, the data model fully supports versions 2.0 and 3.0.0 of the OpenAPI spec.
+Currently, the data model fully supports versions 2.0 and 3.0.x of the OpenAPI spec.
 Barring oversights or bugs, the full OpenAPI document can be read and written successfully.
 In addition, the visitor pattern has been fully implemented (along with both up and down traversing).

-Validation of an OpenAPI 2.0 specification exists, with almost all of the rules outlined in the spec having been implemented.
-Work has not yet started on validation for version 3.0.0.
+Validation of the OpenAPI specification exists, with almost all of the rules outlined in the spec having been implemented.

 Please refer to the github repository's Issues and other resources for more information on the current status of the project.